Quafadas/Whimsy/_posts/2024-03-03-ESModules-At-Link-Time.md

 sbt --> vite
 vite --> sbt
 vite --> browser
+browser --> vite

 </pre>

 As far as I can tell, vite is watching files for when they change.
 When they change it contacts sbt / mill.
-This "bi-directional" symbiosis was confusing for me, when I started out.
-Instead, we can now do
+Now, I think we can simplify that to;

 <pre class="mermaid">
 flowchart LR
+  scala-cli --> live-server
-  scala-cli --> live-server --> browser
+  live-server --> browser
+  browser --> live-server
 </pre>

 Where the live server is a vscode extension / intellij static site which reloads on change.

-I personally, believe this model is easier to understand when getting started.
 I'm not an eco-system expert - I could have missed something and feedback is welcome - but before mentally flaming this - please read "non-goals".

 ### Use cases: Facade construction